abmoRobotics/P4/README.md

 sudo depmod -a
 modprobe v4l2loopback
 ```
-Check what video the dummy deive is with:
+Check what video the dummy device is with:
 v4l2-ctl --list-devices

 ## AutoRotate for rotating pictures